mpmdean/pyrixs/README.md

 # RIXS_analysis
-Python based analysis for RIXS spectra compatible with command line and a GUI based on jupyter widgets
+Python based analysis for RIXS images and spectra compatible with command line and a GUI based on jupyter widgets

-Likely only works with modern Python 3
+Likely only works with modern Python 3 due to dependency of ipywidgets

-In [3]: ipywidgets.__version__
-Out[3]: '4.1.0'
+Uses packages:
+lmfit
+ipywidgets
+traitlets

+IPython
+numpy
+scipy
+matplotlib